gaoyixiong/academic-homepage/content/authors/admin/_index.md

 # Yixiong Gao

-I am a first-year Ph.D student in the [Department of Computer Science](https://www.cs.cityu.edu.hk/) at [City University of Hong Kong](https://www.cityu.edu.hk/).
-I am fortunate to be advised by [Prof. Minming Li](https://www.cs.cityu.edu.hk/~minmli/).
+I am a first-year Ph.D student in the [Department of Computer Science](https://www.cs.cityu.edu.hk/) at [City University of Hong Kong](https://www.cityu.edu.hk/), fortunate to be advised by [Prof. Minming Li](https://www.cs.cityu.edu.hk/~minmli/).
 Prior to this, I received my B.Eng ([Honors](https://zhuoyue.hdu.edu.cn/main.htm)) in Computer Science and Technology at [Hangzhou Dianzi University](https://www.hdu.edu.cn/main.htm) under the supervision of [Prof. An Zhang](https://sci.hdu.edu.cn/sci_en/2020/0707/c6077a110489/page.htm).

 I have a broad interest in theoretical computer science.
 Currently, I am focusing on combinatorial optimization problems, especially scheduling problems.

 I am highly involved with Competitive Programming.
-I am a contestant and have won 5 gold medals in the ICPC Regional Contests.
-I also serve as the chief judge and set problems for multiple official contests, including ICPC Asia EC Regionals Online Selection Contests.
+I was a contestant and won five gold medals in the ICPC Contests.
+I have also served as the chief judge and set problems for multiple official contests, including the ICPC Asia East Continent Online Selection Contests.